 And while it’s a familiar drill, there is something arguably different about this year’s customer experience efforts.
 The anecdotal evidence is strong that more retailers are broadening the way they think about “customer experience” to include more of the interactions they have with customers after the buy button.

-For instance, the release by eMarketer of a compilation of research highlights the intensified focus on the role high-quality fraud detection and protection plays in creating a memorable customer experience.
+For instance, the release by eMarketer of a compilation of research highlights the intensified focus on the role high-quality fraud detection in ecommerce and protection plays in creating a memorable customer experience.

 The eMarketer work, “Balancing Fraud Protection and Frictionless Checkout,” relies on research by ACI Worldwide and Internet Retailer to illustrate that merchants are torn when it comes to the balance between reducing friction at checkout and protecting themselves against fraud.